Kequc/knex-stringcase/README.md

 Knex provides these options but this library acts as a helper to make the conversions simpler.

-## Upgrading 1.3.0 -> 1.4.0
+## Upgrading 1.4.0 -> 1.5.0

-* Option `dbStringcase` is renamed `stringcase`.
-* Option `ignoreStringcase` has been removed.
-* Objects are not converted recursively anymore you must explicitly define which nested objects to convert using the `recursiveStringcase` option.
+* Typescript is supported out of the box.

 ## Installation